dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 > **Note**
 >
 > In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox "**External authentication only (OpenID or LDAP)**" must be checked and "**OpenID**" field must match the claim (mapping claim) returned by the IdP.
-Email is used by default byGoogle.
+Email is used by default by Google.